 Belo Sun is currently a company with its main value arising from a single asset referred to as the Volta Grande Gold Project.
 The Volta Grande Gold Project has been the focus of opposition from various NGO's and other government organizations opposed to the development of the project.
-The Volta Grande Gold Project has been the focus of legal proceedings from several parties, including the DPU (Public Defender of the Union Brasil), DPE (State Public Defender Para), MPE (Para State Prosecution Service or Ministério Público Estadual) and MPF (Brasil Federal Prosecution Service or Ministério Público Federal), which has resulted in three injunctions against the Company's Volta Grande Gold Project (including its Construction Licence).
+The Volta Grande Gold Project has been the focus of legal proceedings from several parties, including the DPU, DPE, MPE and MPF, which has resulted in three injunctions against the Company's Volta Grande Gold Project (including its Construction Licence).
 See section titled "Permitting, Licensing and Legal History".